JacobCrume/pinephone-wine/README.md

 # Pinephone-x86-Wine
-Scripts and instructions to install x86 linux and windows apps on the Pinephone.
+Scripts and instructions to install x86 windows apps on the Pinephone.

+#### DO NOT RUN THIS SCRIPT IF YOU HAVE USED ANY OF MY OTHER SCRIPTS THAT ARE NOT CLEARLY STATED TO BE COMPATIBILE!!!

 ## Supported Platforms
 Currently, only the Pinephone is supported.
 You must be running a fresh install of one of the following operating systems for this script: